Thumbs Surveys

 ( Total number of “thumbs up” responses / Total number of responses ) x 100 = Thumbs score

-The Thumbs score is always rounded to the nearest whole number.
+The Thumbs score is rounded to the nearest whole number.

 - Thumbs up: 30 responses